Equal Opportunity Policy

 Milton Hershey School is committed to providing equal opportunity in all programs and services, including admissions, and to compliance with all applicable laws.
 Qualified students are eligible for admission regardless of race, color, national or ethnic origin, ancestry, sex, religious creed or disability.

 Milton Hershey School is also deeply committed to diversity.
 Our appreciation of diversity is rooted in our Sacred Values of integrity, positive spirit, commitment to mission, and mutual respect.
 Diversity training is mandatory for all adults.
 But we also believe that students need exposure to diverse individuals, cultures, ideas, and viewpoints to develop the 21st Century skills needed for success in today’s global marketplace.
-The School’s curriculum and programming are designed to complement the core academic curriculum by providing students with exposure to diversity in a variety of contexts such as-
+The School’s curriculum and programming are designed to complement the core academic curriculum by providing students with exposure to diversity in a variety of contexts, but not limited to:

 - The International Service/Education and Global Understanding Program